-- Never get under the lower unit while it is tilted, even if a motor support bar is used. - When transporting or storing the outboard motor while removed from a boat, keep the outboard motor in the attitude shown.
+- Never get under the lower unit while it is tilted, even if a motor support bar is used. - Please put the outboard motor as shown figures below when transporting it.

-- Place a towel or something similar under the outboard motor to protect it from damage when as shown in the figure 2 or figure 3 above. - Please make sure the tiller handle faces down to make the throttle handle point to the direction of propeller.
+- Place a towel or something similar under the outboard motor to protect it from damage when as shown in the figure 2 or figure 3 above. - Please rest the motor on the case protector (figure 4) when as shown in the figure 3 above.